cachevector/hashprep/README.md

 ## Overview

-**HashPrep** is an intelligent dataset debugging and preparation platform that acts as a comprehensive pre-training quality assurance tool for machine learning projects.
-Think of it as **"Pandas Profiling + ESLint + AutoML"** specifically designed for ML datasets.
+**HashPrep** is a Python library for intelligent dataset profiling and debugging that acts as a comprehensive pre-training quality assurance tool for machine learning projects.
+Think of it as **"Pandas Profiling + PyLint for datasets"**, designed specifically for machine learning workflows.

-The platform catches critical dataset issues before they derail your ML pipeline, automatically suggests fixes, and generates production-ready cleaning code - saving hours of manual data debugging and preparation work.
+It catches critical dataset issues before they derail your ML pipeline, explains the problems, and suggests context-aware fixes.
+If you want, HashPrep can even apply those fixes for you automatically.

 ---